 Top 3 Ohio Small Business Loan Options

-The Economic and Community Development Institute (ECDI) is an excellent source of Ohio small business loans.
-This organization serves the Cleveland, Columbus, Cincinnati, Akron, Canton, and Toledo areas.
+The Economic and Community Development Institute (ECDI) is a non-profit organization serving underbanked and underserved small businesses within the Cleveland, Columbus, Cincinnati, Akron, Canton, and Toledo areas.

 The ECDI offers loan amounts as high as $350,000 with terms of up to five years.
-The application fee is $25, and you can expect to pay 5% of the loan amount in closing fees.
-To qualify, you’ll need to participate in financial training.
+The application fee is $25, and you can expect to pay an additional 5% of the loan amount in closing fees.
+In addition, to qualify for the loan, you will be required to participate in specialized financial training.

-The Small Business Solutions Loan is a microloan from ECDI that can provide up to $2,500 with a twelve-month repayment term.
-There’s a fixed APR of 7% for this solution, which is available to entrepreneurs who are members of the Women’s Business Center.
+- Small Business Solutions Loans.
+The Small Business Solutions Loan is a microloan offered by ECDI that can provide up to $2,500 with a twelve-month repayment term.
+This option comes with a fixed APR of 7% and is available to entrepreneurs who are members of the Women’s Business Center.

-ECBI is one of the top intermediaries for SBA funding and targets business owners with low to moderate income and entrepreneurs who have had difficulty obtaining financing from traditional financial institutions.
+- SBA loans.
+ECBI is also one of the top intermediaries for SBA funding, targeting business owners with low to moderate income and entrepreneurs who have had difficulty obtaining financing from traditional financial institutions.
 A minimum credit score of 590 is necessary to access SBA loans.

-Fifth Third Bank offers Ohio small business loans and lines of credit.
+Fifth Third Bank offers lines of credit and small business loans for Ohio-based companies.
 Financing typically comes as SBA funding and is applicable for real estate purchase, working capital, and equipment financing, among others.